flasgger/flasgger/README.md

 app.config['SWAGGER'] = {
     "swagger_version": "2.0",
-    # headers are optional, the following are default
+    # headers are optional, and default to an empty array.
+If specified, they overwrites the headers with the same key in your flask app.
     # "headers": [
     #     ('Access-Control-Allow-Origin', '*'),
     #     ('Access-Control-Allow-Headers', "Authorization, Content-Type"),